DCSO/balboa/README.md

 all results will be returned regardless of where the DNS answer was observed.
 Use the `time_first_rfc3339` and `time_last_rfc3339` instead of `time_first`
 and `time_last`, respectively, to get human-readable timestamps.

+When multiple backends are configured a query will be dispatched to every backend.
+Accordingly when an observation is stored in multiple backends the result to the query will contain duplicates.

 ### Aliases